NYULibraries/dlts-epub-manager/README.md

 for building interactive CLI applications.
 The various EPUB management functions are executed using specific commands: `load`, `solr`, and `readium-json`.
 Most `em` commands and subcommands can be run immediately from the command line by passing them as arguments to the `em` script.
-There are relatively small subset that can only be run in the interactive shell because they are part of a sequence of multiple commands.
+There are a relatively small subset of commands that can only be run in the interactive shell because they must be run as part of a sequence of commands.

 The `help` command lists all these function commands along with information about their subcommands and options.
 For help on individual commands, use `help COMMAND`.
-Note that the following commands are listed in `help` but are not yet implemented, they are there as placeholders only (and for testing):
+Note that the following commands are listed in `help` but are not yet implemented:
 `handles`, `intake`, `publish`, `verify`.
+These have been set up as placeholders only (and for testing).

 While in interactive shell mode, the following features are available:

 * Autocompletion via the `tab` key.
 Commands can be autocompleted, as can their subcommands.
-For commands that take the `[configuration]`, there is autocompletion for the names of the configuration files in `config/` (minus their *.json suffixes).
+In addition, for commands that take the `[configuration]` option, there is autocompletion for the names of the configuration files in `config/` (minus their *.json suffixes).
 * Command history using the up and down arrows.

 #### General note about operations